 Do not fall into this category!
 Do not just walk into the two hour hospital class that covers a medicated birth, bathing/swaddling, and breastfeeding basics all in one breath.
 You only have one shot at this pregnancy, this birth, and this baby’s infancy.
 You will make plenty of mistakes (DUH – no one is perfect), but you want to have no regrets.

-Whether this is your first birth or your fourth, take the time to educate yourself.
+Whether this is your first birth or your fifth, take the time to educate yourself.

-I’ll be writing several blogs on the breakdown of pregnancy, labor and the infant period, but I wanted to start with explaining the stages of labor.
-You see, I am a birth (and baby) junkie.
+I am a birth (and baby) junkie.
 I can spot a pregnant or new mom two stores away and have no fear approaching her and chatting!
-I have been teaching natural childbirth classes to couples for five years and have had three wonderful births thus far.
-(Oh don’t worry; I’ll share my birth stories – and those of others as inspiration – with you soon!)
+I have been teaching natural childbirth classes to couples for years and have had five wonderful births.
 While this doesn’t make me an expert, is does make me educated and very well researched.
 If you know me in real life, you are probably chuckling at this while thinking, “Holy crap.
 That girl does more research than anyone I know.”
 I told you, I like to be educated.
 I feel as though being a parent is my absolute greatest adventure in life, and I’ve got one chance at it.
 Damn right, I’m giving it my all.
 I will make sure that my husband and I make the best, informed decisions for our family.
 I hope that you will do the same!

 Labor is not a wham-bam-thank-you-mam contraction and push-fest.
 I’m going to start by saying that your partner should be prepared too.
 This will not only help YOU through labor, but it will bring the two of you closer than you thought you could be.
 There are wonderful books out there on birthing, and I highly recommend that you read as many as you can.
 Even if you don’t plan a natural, unmedicated birth, read like you are because you will learn more about the body and its capabilities.